Healthy living Hot weather: protecting older people and people in need of care

 Older people and people in need of care are particularly at risk from the effects of heat.
-Heatwaves are increasingly causing serious health problems and deaths among them.
+Heatwaves are increasingly causing serious health problems and deaths among these groups.
 This article explains the precautions that can be taken to significantly reduce the risk.

 At a glance

-• Persistent periods of hot weather adversely affect the health of older people, in particular people in need of care or people with pre-existing conditions.
+- Persistent periods of hot weather can have a particularly adverse effect on the health of older people, people in need of care or people with health conditions.

-• Simple measures can be taken to help reduce the risk to their health provided they are implemented consistently.
+- Simple measures can help reduce the risk to their health, provided these are implemented consistently.

 Why is protection against heat particularly important for older people and people in need of care?